Why Do I Look Normal but Feel So Sick?

 Clinical Takeaway

-You do not need visible signs to deserve care, understanding, and support.
+You do not need visible signs of illness to deserve support, validation, and appropriate medical care.

 Dr. Daniel Cameron, MD, MPH